supaorg/supa/docs/dev/proposals/attach-files.md

 ## Attach images and files to chat messages

-Goal: Allow users to attach images first, then other files, to chat messages in the desktop and mobile apps.
-Show previews in the UI and send attachments to providers that support multimodal inputs.
-Keep data local-first while respecting provider capabilities and privacy.
+Goal: Allow users to attach images first (Phase 1), then other files later, to chat messages.
+In Phase 1 we will not implement persistent storage for attachments; we will keep attachments in memory during the session and send them to the LLM as base64.
+A later task will address durable storage and retrieval.

 ### Scope (Phase 1)
 - User can attach one or more images to a user message via button or drag-and-drop
 - Previews shown before sending; removable
-- Attachments persisted alongside the thread in the space
+- No disk persistence for assets; attachments are stored in-memory for the session only
+- Images are sent to the model as base64 (not URLs)
 - When supported by the selected model/provider, images are included in the LLM request
-- Graceful fallback for models that don’t support images (send textual reference/warning)
+- Graceful fallback for models that don’t support vision (send textual reference/warning)

 ### Data model changes (core)
 - Add a dedicated type and include it on `ThreadMessage`.
+In Phase 1, the attachment binary is kept in-memory (base64 data URL) and is not written to disk.

 Proposed new types in `packages/core/src/models.ts`:
 ```ts